dponcedeleonwestmont/assignment-5-vividly-yummy/README.md

 ### Program Details

-* The program uses statistical analysis processing techniques to predict the in-game role of Valorant players.
+* The program uses Naive Bayes techniques to predict the in-game role of Valorant players.
 * It leverages a custom-built Valorant FeatureSet and AbstractClassifier for role prediction.

 ## How the Program Works